livecode/livecode/docs/testing.md

 end TestSetup
 ````

+Tests may need to clean up temporary files or other resources after running.
+If a script test contains a handler called `TestTeardown`, this will be run after running each test command -- even if the test failed.
+N.b. `TestTeardown` won't be run if running the test command causes an engine crash.

 Crashes or uncaught errors from a test command cause the test to immediately fail.

 ### LiveCode Builder